Keyboard shortcuts

 a[i:j:s]

 Return a slice of the array a from index i to j, the former inclusive and the latter exclusive, taking every s-th element.
 The s parameter may not be zero.
 If s is negative, it means to start at i and descend by steps of size s to j (not inclusive).
-Slicing can be done only with expressions of type i64.
+Slicing indices have type i64.

 If s is elided it defaults to 1.
 If i or j is elided, their value depends on the sign of s.
-If s is positive, i become 0 and j become the length of the array.
-If s is negative, i becomes the length of the array minus one, and j becomes minus one.
+If s is positive, i becomes 0 and j becomes the length of the array.
+If s is negative, i becomes the length of the array minus one and j becomes minus one.
 This means that a[::-1] is the reverse of the array a.

 This holds only if n is a variable or constant.